 We rely on each member of the community to keep each other safe.
 Therefore, we ask that you uphold the following safety guidelines and will enforce it if necessary.
 Failure to adhere to these guidelines, after initial reminders, may impact future ability to register for in-person experiences.
 While there is no guarantee of safety in attending in-person experience, the following is intended to mitigate risk and exposure as much as possible, while providing for a meaningful in-person experience.
 Participants participate at their own risk.

 - Upon arrival, all participants will be checked in.
-You must be on the list to be admitted.

 - Please note that those leading services from the bima will not be masked while they are leading.
 These leaders will be 20+ ft from any pod.
 Torah/Haftara readers and those receiving aliyot must wear masks (see ritual changes below).